-- a) Record and report fishing activities, verify positions of the vessel; - b) Observe and estimate catches as far as possible with a view to identifying catch composition and monitoring discards, by-catches and size frequency; - c) Record the gear type, mesh size and attachments employed by the master; - d) Collect information to enable the cross-checking of entries made to the logbooks (species composition and quantities, live and processed weight and location, where available); and - e) Carry out such scientific work (for example, collecting samples), as requested by the IOTC Scientific Committee. - 11.
+- 10.11.
 The observer shall, within 30 days of completion of each trip, provide a report to the CPCs of the vessel.
-The CPCs shall send within 150 days at the latest each report, as far as continuous flow of report from observer placed on the longline fleet is ensured, which is recommended to be provided with 1°x1° format to the IOTC Executive Secretary, who shall make the report available to the IOTC Scientific Committee upon request.
-In a case where the vessel is fishing in the EEZ of a coastal State, the report shall equally be submitted to that coastal State. - 12.
-The confidentiality rules set out in the Resolution 98/02 [superseded by Resolution 12/02] Data confidentiality policy and procedures for fine-scale data shall apply.

-- 13. Field samplers shall monitor catches at the landing place with a view to estimating catch-at-size by type of boat, gear and species, or carry out such scientific work as requested by the IOTC Scientific Committee. - 14.
+The CPCs shall send within 150 days at the latest each report, as far as continuous flow of report from observer placed on the longline fleet is ensured, which is recommended to be provided with 1°x1° format to the IOTC Secretariat, who shall make the report available to the IOTC Scientific Committee upon request.
+In a case where the vessel is fishing in the EEZ of a coastal State, the report shall equally be submitted to that coastal State. - 11.12.
+The confidentiality rules set out in the Resolution 98/02 [superseded by Resolution 12/02] Data confidentiality policy and procedures for fine-scale data shall apply. - 12.13.
+Field samplers shall monitor catches at the landing place with a view to estimating catch-at-size by type of boat, gear and species, or carry out such scientific work as requested by the IOTC Scientific Committee. - 13.14.
 The funds available from the IOTC balance of funds may be used to support the implementation of this programme in developing States, notably the training of observers and field samplers. - 15.
 The elements of the Observer Scheme, notably those regarding its coverage, are subject to review and revision, as appropriate, for application in 2012 and subsequent years.
 Basing on the experience of other Tuna RFMOs, the IOTC Scientific Committee will elaborate an observer working manual, a template to be used for reporting (including minimum data fields) and a training program. - 16.
-This Resolution supersedes Resolution 10/04 On A Regional Observer Scheme.
+The Commission shall define and establish the minimum standards for the use of EMS onboard fishing vessels. - 17.
+CPCs using EMS shall ensure EMS are not tampered with, with or obstructed or rendered otherwise inoperable. - 14.18.
+All provisions in this resolution related to the deployment of observers onboard fishing vessels, shall apply mutatis mutandis to the use of EMS, including the minimum coverage of operations/ sets. - 15.19.
+This Resolution supersedes Resolution 11/04 On A Regional Observer Scheme.